 With these financial industry titans setting the pace, smaller institutions are poised to follow suit.
 In fact, in 2020 alone, the investment from venture capital was 4 billion dollars, spread over 488 transactions in startups in Latin America, according to data from the Latin American Venture Capital Association (LAVCA, for its acronym in English).

 The Fintech Industry was the sector that led such financing rounds, with 39% of the total amount invested.
-In the first half of 2021, five Latin American Fintech companies achieved unicorn status: Clip and Bitso in Mexico, dLocal in Uruguay, and C6 and Ebanx in Brazil, which has further aroused interest in the opportunity that innovation represents in the Latin American financial sector.
+In the first half of 2021, five Latin American Fintech companies achieved unicorn status: Clip and Bitso in Mexico, dLocal in Uruguay, and C6 and Ebanx in Brazil, which has further sparked interest in the opportunity that innovation represents in the Latin American financial sector.
 In this article, we analyze why the Fintech Industry is implementing Cloud Computing technology and why you should do it ASAP, as well as the benefits they can expect from this change.

 Cloud Computing and its Implementation in the Fintech Industry